-Desired Outcome: Motlow State Community College will maintain full accreditation for its nursing program by the National League for Nursing Accrediting Commission (NLNAC)
+Desired Outcome: Motlow State Community College will maintain full accreditation for its nursing program by the National League for Nursing Accrediting Commission (NLNAC).

-- The nursing department director and faculty will review the Systematic Program Evaluation Plan (SPEP) annually in May to assess for any needed changes in the plan and to review results, in accordance with NLNAC standards. - The Nursing Director will complete the annual report for NLNAC and report any substantive changes. - Pay annual dues to NLNAC as required. - Recruit and hire qualified, MSN-prepared nurses to use as clinical adjuncts to meet the NLNAC criteria 2.1.1 "The majority of part-time faculty are credentialed with a minimum of a master's degree with a major in nursing; the remaining part-time faculty hold a minimum of a baccalaureate degree with a major in nursing."
-Place ads specific for MSN-prepared nursing adjuncts.
-Send recruitment letters to community nursing leaders at clinical facilities and universities. - Begin Self-Study planning and preparation meetings, including faculty attendance at NLNAC Self-Study forums.
+- The nursing department director and faculty will review the Systematic Program Evaluation Plan (SPEP) annually in May to assess for any needed changes in the plan and to review results, in accordance with NLNAC standards. - The Nursing Director will complete the annual report for NLNAC and report any substantive changes. - Pay annual dues to NLNAC as required. - Recruit and hire qualified, MSN-prepared nurses to use as clinical adjuncts to meet the NLNAC criteria 2.2 "Part-time faculty hold a minimum of a baccalaureate degree with a major in nursing; a minimum of 50% of the part-time faculty also hold a graduate degree with a major in nursing." - All full-time nursing faculty members that did not attend an NLNAC Self-Study Forum in AY 2012-13 will be given the opportunity to attend in AY 2013-14. - All newly-hired full-time, tenure-track nursing faculty members will attend an NLNAC Self-Study Forum within the first two years of employment. - All nursing department members will follow the created, ongoing timeline for completion of the NLNAC Self-Study submission and site visit.